Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Our Approaches

-where $y_{i}$ and $\hat{y}_{i}$ represent the ground-truth and predicted labels respectively, $\mathcal{T}_{meta}$ denotes a meta-task and runs through the total number of queries $Q$ per training batch in our experiment, $\mathcal{F}_{dec}$ denotes the decoder backbone, $||(\cdot)||$ being the L1-norm, $S$ and $S'$ being the original and reconstructed support set respectively, and lastly $Q$ and $Q'$ being the original and reconstructed query set respectively.
-The $\lambda_{1}$, $\lambda_{2}$ and $\lambda_{3}$ are hyperparameters which are set to 0.7, 0.3 and 1.0 respectively for the benchmark dataset training, and 1.0, 0.5, and 1.0 for the disaster image classification dataset.
+where $y_{i}$ and $\hat{y}_{i}$ represents the ground-truth and predicted labels, respectively, $\mathcal{T}_{meta}$ denotes a meta-task and runs through the total number of queries $Q$ per training batch in our experiment.
+The $\lambda_{1}$ and $\lambda_{2}$ are hyperparameters which are set to 0.5 and 1.0 respectively.
+The algorithmic outline of our ABHFA-Net is described in Algorithm 1.